stephenjsweeney/tbftss/README_DEV.md

 # DEVELOPMENT / DEBUG Stuff

-You can run the game with
+You can run the game with:

 `./tbftss -debug`

 to access some (rather crude) debugging and development stuff, activated by pressing certain keys on the keyboard.
 Press the following keys to toggle the states (see the console for output).
-Note to porters - you shouldn't distribute the game in this state (either as a hard compile or run script), as it could result in unexpected behaviour.
+Note to packagers - you shouldn't distribute the game in this state (either as a hard compile or run script), as it could result in unexpected behaviour.

 * [1] - Make the player immortal
 * [2] - Unlimited missiles